Similar car cruising injunctions have been imposed in other parts of the West Midlands and surrounding areas.

 Anyone suspected of breaching the injunction will be at risk of being in contempt of court, for which an adult can face up to two years in prison and a fine.
 In addition, police retain their powers in relation to traffic offences including driving without insurance, driving an unroadworthy vehicle and driving without due care and attention.

 Since it came into force, around 35 people have been found in breach of the injunction by the High Court, either by participating in or organising a car cruise and have received punishments ranging from prison sentences and suspended sentences to fines of up to £2,000, as well as being ordered to pay court costs.
 Furthermore, the authorities can now also seize - and crush - assets such as vehicles.
-The full terms of the injunction are available by clicking the PDF below.
-Also available for download is a map of the area to be enforced.
+The full terms of the injunction are available by clicking the PDF under the Downloads section.
+Also available under Downloads is a map of the area to be enforced.

 Under the terms of the injunction: